JackyXu866/4962CrowdCounting/CityStreet/README.md

-# CityStreet Dataset
+# CityStreet Dataset, MCNN implementation

 ## Structure

 - `CityStreet.py` is a torch `Dataset`.

-- `MCNN.ipynb` is the modified of MCNN.
+- `MCNN.ipynb` is the modified version of MCNN.

 - `test.ipynb` is for EDA and testing.